potgieterbt/Notes/Emulation/NES/PPU.md

 * Each byte in nametable controls an 8x8 pixel character cell.
 * 30 rows and 32 tiles, rest used by attribute table.
 * 4 logical nametables.
+* Mirroring: ^e76062
 	* NES only has enough VRAM for 2 nametables, therefore mirroring is used:
 		* Vertical:
 		* Horizontal:
 		* One-screen:
 		* Four-screen:
 		* Other:

 Attribute Tables:
 * 64-byte array, 8x8 array, at end of each nametable, controls which palette is assigned to each part of the background.